 Sister Cities (Part 2)

-Rummaging through albums and packs of letters, they’ve shared with us this photograph of Mike Schütz taken in 1919 just before his return to the United States after his service in the Great War.
+Rummaging through albums and packets of letters, they’ve shared with us this photograph of Mike Schütz taken in 1919 just before his return to the United States after his service in the Great War.
 Mike is standing in the ruins of the Church of St Ahab, in Azincourt, France.
 The picture was taken by Fr Gaston Cornot, the parish priest.

 Since he spoke no French, Mike’s communication with Fr Cornot must have been limited—exchanges of pleasantries and gratitude for Cornot’s hospitality—but once the priest learned that Schütz, despite a German name, had come with the American Expeditionary Force to rid France of the Bosch and had been born in an Iowa town with the same name, all of Azincourt’s doors were opened.

 The packet of letters sent to Mike’s wife Adele (still tied with a lavender ribbon and preserved in order of their arrival) reveal that the French priest was put immediately in contact with our Fr Farber (another German, dammit), who fluctuated in the spelling of his given name (Emil/Emile) for reasons that may now be clear.

 One letter in particular tells of Ahab’s relics having been removed from the church only hours before an air strike that destroyed the church roof.
 The saint spent several months in a nearby dairy barn, where services continued among lowing livestock until the church could be repaired.
 Will heaven be like that, do you suppose: the quiet contentment of cattle; rumination without end?